holy-jesus/HolyImageDownloader/README.md

 This module is in an early stage of development, hence there's a lot of unimplemented functionality, broken features, and inadequate documentation, etc. Additionally, with each commit, everything can significantly change, break, etc.

 ## Key Features
-- This module doesn't utilize Selenium, only direct requests to Google's internal API, reducing computer load and significantly decreasing image download time.
+- This module doesn't utilize Selenium, only direct requests to Google's browser API, reducing computer load and significantly decreasing image download time.

 ## Installation